Industrial Master's Programme in IT

 - Desire to develop yourself consciously.

-- Active participation in joint seminars which are specially designed for Industrial Master's Programme in IT students (3 ECTS per 17 within).
+- Active participation in joint seminars which are specially designed for Industrial Master's Programme in IT students (3 ECTS in 17 months).

 - Motivation letter (1 A4, 1800 characters; English or Estonian) – explain your research interests and company choice.